LinkDarkshire/AnimeWatcherQT/README.md

-# LewdWatcherQT: A Qt-based Adult Content Monitoring and Control Tool
+# LewdWatcherQT: A Qt-based Hentai Content Monitoring and Control Tool

 ## Table of Contents